aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to SXC" h2="Export EPUB File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert EPUB files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+The process of conversion involves two steps.
+Firstly, Aspose.PDF for .NET is used to export EPUB to XLSX.
+This component provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports a variety of formats, including EPUB, XLSX, and SXC.

+Once the EPUB file is converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to SXC.
+This component provides a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It supports a variety of formats, including XLSX, SXC, and PDF.
+It also provides features such as data validation, worksheet protection, and charting.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Using Aspose.Total for .NET, developers can easily convert EPUB to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, firstly using Aspose.PDF for .NET to export EPUB to XLSX, and then using Aspose.Cells for .NET to convert XLSX to SXC.
+Both components provide a wide range of features and support a variety of formats, making it easy to convert EPUB to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}